Use Where Statement In SAS To Your Advantage

 IS MISSING and IS NULL

-The IS MISSING and IS NULL operators are used with WHERE, ON, and HAVING expressions and can handle character or numeric variables.
+The IS MISSING and IS NULL operators can handle character or numeric variables in WHERE, ON, and HAVING expressions.

 It results in true if the expression results are missing and false if it is not missing.